filamentphp/filamentphp.com/content/plugins/ralphjsmit-activitylog-pro.md

 ## Installation guide: Filament Activitylog Pro

-Thank you for purchasing the Activitylog Pro plugin for Filament Admin!
+Thank you for purchasing the Activitylog Pro plugin for Filament!

 We tried to make the plugin as **easy-to-install** and **versatile** as possible.
 Nevertheless, if you still have a **question or a feature request**, please send an e-mail to **support@ralphjsmit.com**.